 My 2007 Catalina 22 Mk II came fitted from the factory with 1/8" 1x19 316 Stainless shrouds.
 Knowing this, I bought a Standard Model Loos Gauge.
 The newer ones also have a little cable diameter gauge at one end so you can accurately measure your cable thickness.
-You can take your best guess, use a micrometer or an other way to measure the diameter of your cable, buy the appropriate Loos Gauge and most like be able to exchange it if you guessed wrong and buy a larger one if needed.
+You can take your best guess, use a micrometer or another way to measure the diameter of your cable, buy the appropriate Loos Gauge and most likely be able to exchange it if you guessed wrong in order to buy a larger one if needed.
+You can buy them on amazon.com.

 You'll want to read the complete instructions for the Loos Gauge.
 These include a neat little table which lists the breaking strength for various gauges of shrouds from 3/32 up to 9/32.
 Bear in mind this is for 302/304.
 If you have 316 like my Catalina then you need to reduce that breaking strength by 15%.
 So for 1/8 cable their chart shows breaking strength of 2100 lbs.
 Multiplying by .85 you get 1785 lbs which is the proper breaking strength for 1/8 316 stainless.
 You'll need to determine the proper tension for your rig... but pretty standard is between 10% and 20% of breaking strength for most boats.
 15% is a pretty safe average.